 A ceiling fan is a good investment for a number of reasons, including:

-- Helps you stay cool when the weather is hot or humid and can also direct warm air down from the ceiling in colder weather conditions too.
+Helps you stay cool when the weather is hot or humid by running a reversible fan to pull the cool air up.
+It can also direct warm air down in the heating season.